George Pattison: Early life and education

-He holds a Bachelor of Divinity and MA from the University of Edinburgh and a PhD from the University of Durham.
+He holds a Bachelor of Divinity and MA from the University of Edinburgh.
+He completed his PhD at the University of Durham.

 Academic career

 Pattison was Dean of the Chapel of King's College, Cambridge (1991–2001), and then an associate professor at the University of Århus (2002–03).

 In 2004, Pattison succeeded John Webster as Lady Margaret Professor of Divinity at the University of Oxford.
 He was also a Canon of Christ Church Cathedral, Oxford from 2004 to 2013.

 Pattison became 1640 Chair of Divinity at the University of Glasgow in 2013, succeeding Werner Jeanrond who then became Master of St Benet's Hall at the University of Oxford in 2012.
 In 2017, Pattison gave the Bampton Lectures at the University of Oxford; the series was titled "A Phenomenology of the Devout Life".
 These have now been published as first of a three part 'Philosophy of Christian Life' under the same title.
 Parts 2 and 3 are entitled "A Rhetorics of the Word" and "A Metaphysics of Love".

 Pattison's works range from historical, theological and philosophical engagement with the critical reception of German Idealism in such figures as Søren Kierkegaard, Martin Heidegger and Fyodor Dostoyevsky to theological studies of the aesthetics of film and the visual arts.
 His latest work has used existential phenomenology to explore themes of ontology, language, love and the meaning of God.